igniShaun/Ardunino/README.md

 Software functionality:
 - Resistance sensor -- detects resistance between pins, and sends output to corresponding pin.
 Similar function to the excellent Makey Makey.
-- "Zero" -- Detects state of pins and records them for reference -- onboard reset(?)
+- Zero -- Detects state of pins and records them for reference -- onboard reset(?)
+- Blink -- One output pin just blinks an LED or buzzer
+- Momentary -- Light turns on when button is pressed, turns off when released
+- Toggle -- Pressing button toggles light.
-- Simon -- Game where player mimics the blinked pattern
+- Simon -- Game where player mimics the blinked pattern.
-- Collaborate -- Hook up multiple kits together
+- Gopher chase -- Hook multiple kits together, a lit LED will chase around the kits.
+Pressing the corresponding button when lit catches it, otherwise, gopher speeds up or reverses.

 PCB design (optional):
 - Small piano keys -- To play with music and electrical resistance
-- Trace maze -- for dexterity practice and teaching electrical conductivity
+- Trace maze -- For dexterity practice and teaching electrical conductivity